The Lettermen: History

 In 1976, Jim Pike left the group because of vocal problems and sold the Lettermen name to Butala.
-After Gary Pike left the Lettermen in 1981, the Pike brothers along with Ric de Azevedo sang The Lettermen hits, billed as "Reunion".
+After Gary Pike left the Lettermen in 1981, the Pike brothers, along with Ric de Azevedo sang The Lettermen hits, billed as "Reunion".

 In 1961, The Lettermen started performing live concerts, doing over 200 shows a year, an unbroken string that continues to the present.

+In 1974, the group decided to drop the "the" in their name, as a way to appeal to younger audiences at the time, on their album "Now and Forever" and their single "Eastward".

 Over the decades, the group has had various line-ups, replacing members who left for various reasons with new people to maintain a trio.
 Tony Butala has stated that the group ethos is that of three strong soloists that harmonize, and that the group encourages individual singing and songwriting.
-Butala has stated that the combination of himself, Donovan Tea (thirty-eight years) and Bobby Poynton (sixteen years) "is the best combination of voices, and best sounding group since the original trio."
-Butala also said this of the previous line-up of himself, Tea, and Mark Preston (eleven years) thus highlighting the high standard of vocalists The Lettermen had always had.
+Butala has stated that the combination of himself, Donovan Tea (40 years) and Bobby Poynton (18 years) "is the best combination of voices, and best sounding group since the original trio."
+Butala also said this of the previous line-up of himself, Tea, and Mark Preston (11 years), thus highlighting the high standard of vocalists The Lettermen always had.
 This is also evident in the addition of Rob Gulack to the group in 2019 as Butala eased into retirement.

 Among their many songs include renditions of several traditional Filipino kundimans such as Dahil sa Iyo ("Because of You"), Sapagkat Kami Ay Tao Lamang ("For We Are Only Human").
 Their enunciation and pronunciation in the language has developed over the decades that they have interpreted these love songs.

 In 1969, in light of The Doors' singer Jim Morrison's arrest in Miami for indecent exposure, the Lettermen performed at a concert against indecency, along with Anita Bryant, Kate Smith, and Jackie Gleason.
 President Nixon supported the concert.
-(Source: Rock Almanac, 1983) The Lettermen had covered songs by the Doors in 1968.
+The Lettermen had covered songs by the Doors in 1968.

-On December 9 and 10, 2012, The Lettermen Society Convention was held at the Soaring Eagle Casino & Resort in Mount Pleasant, Michigan.
-The members had dinner and breakfast with the current group of Tony Butala, Donovan Tea, and Bobby Poynton.
-They attended the soundcheck and Lettermen Holiday Show with ticketed audience members in the casino showroom.
-This celebration was the 31st annual convention.

-The 32nd annual Lettermen convention was a four-day event at the South Point Hotel, Casino & Spa in Las Vegas between October 10 and October 13, 2013.
-Hundreds of Lettermen Society members and fans were invited to attend.

-Bob Engemann died on January 20, 2013, in Provo, Utah, at age 77, of complications from his December 13, 2012, heart bypass surgery.
+Bob Engemann died at age 77 in Provo, Utah on January 20, 2013 of complications from his December 13, 2012 heart bypass surgery.

 Jim Pike died from complications of Parkinson's disease on June 9, 2019, at his home in Prescott, Arizona.
 He was 82.
+Tony Butala, as the last surviving member of the group, has retired from active performing since 2019, but still maintains a background presence with the group.